nic01asFr/docs-mcp-server/CONTRIBUTING.md

-# Contributing to DINUM Docs MCP Server
+# Contributing to Docs MCP Server

-We welcome contributions to the DINUM Docs MCP Server!
+We welcome contributions to the Docs MCP Server!
 This document provides guidelines for contributing to the project.

 ## Development Setup

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
 - Git
-- Access to a DINUM Docs instance for testing
+- Access to a Docs instance for testing

 ### Setup